BUILDING EQUITY & INCLUSION THROUGH THE POWER OF LANGUAGE

 - Meritocracy: Defined as the flawed idea that hard work and talent alone are all that’s needed to achieve success.
 Challenges like implicit bias, structural inequality and varying degrees of privilege or disadvantage mean meritocracy isn’t currently a reality for all.

 - Minority: The word is sometimes used as a blanket term for people from underrepresented groups including Black and African Americans, Latinx and Hispanics, Asian Americans, Pacific Islanders, Native Americans and refugees.
 People of color will comprise a majority of the nation’s population in a little more than a generation by 2044.
-Instead say, students from underrepresented backgrounds or specify a specific ethnic group.
+Instead say, individuals from underrepresented backgrounds, specify a specific ethnic group, or use the term BIPOC.

 More inclusive: Folks, people, you all, y’all, teammates, friends, family, community members